This article serves as an overview of the many excellent fishing spots in Chelan and Douglas counties.

 You will find good shoreline access at both ends of the lake, which is also great for kayaking.

-Amenities at the lake including boat launches, camping and restrooms.
+Amenities at the lake include boat launches, camping, and restrooms.

 Rock Island Ponds